Adam-Software/Rangefinders-walking-control/README.md

 # Rangefinders-walking-control
-Кangefinders and walking control of the Adam robot
+Rangefinders and walking control of the Adam robot